 Although I didn’t regret my decision to be a stay-at-home mom, I knew there would be financial sacrifices.
 I knew the days of freely dining out, supporting a carefree shopping habit, and annual vacations were now occasional luxuries, instead of the norm.

-After my second child was nearly two, my desire to reclaim some part of my former self and identity was something I could no longer ignore.
-I knew I wanted to be a stay-at-home-mom but I wanted to financially contribute to the family in a non-paper route, stuffing envelopes, and assembly-from-home type of job you saw in the want ads.
+After my second child was two, my desire to reclaim some part of my former self and identity was something I could no longer ignore.
+I knew I wanted to be a stay-at-home-mom, and I wanted to financially contribute to the family.

 - By the end of my first year, I had not one but two car loans paid off.